 Platforms: Nintendo 64, PC.

 The third part of the series, which transitioned to a three-dimensional format for the first time.
 Developed by VIS Entertainment and published by Interplay Entertainment.
-Jim enters a comic world where he needs to collect parts of his brain to return to normal.
+Jim enters a comedic world where he needs to collect parts of his brain to return to normal.
 The game received mixed reviews due to control and camera issues, but still had its charm thanks to humor and level design.
 I didn't get to play this part in my childhood.
 And currently, it doesn't look very appealing to me.
-With the first 3D games, it's always like that.
+It's always like that with the first 3D games.
 Although there are exceptions (Spyro, Crash Bandicoot).

 Earthworm Jim 3D (1999) - Jim's Brain